-This report describes the development of a mathematical model for the estimation of the hydrogen composition of gas bubbles trapped in radioactive waste.
-The model described herein uses a material balance approach to accurately incorporate the rates of hydrogen generation by a number of physical phenomena and scale the aforementioned rates in a manner that allows calculation of the final hydrogen composition.
-The proposed model accounts for the following physical phenomena:
+The original version of this report described the development of a mathematical model for the estimation of the hydrogen composition of gas bubbles trapped in radioactive waste.
+The model described therein used a material balance approach to accurately incorporate the rates of hydrogen generation by several physical phenomena and scale the aforementioned rates in a manner that allows calculation of the final hydrogen composition.
+The proposed model accounted for the following physical phenomena.

-- H2 generation by primary radiolysis of water and salt solutions - H2 generation by secondary radiolysis of formate and glycolate molecules in solution - Negligible H2 generation by thermolysis of formate at temperatures below 120 °C - H2 generation by thermolysis of glycolate in caustic solutions - O2 consumption by radiolyzed and thermolyzed organic species
+- H2 generation by primary radiolysis of water and salt solutions - H2 generation by secondary radiolysis of formate and glycolate molecules in solution - Observation of negligible H2 generation by thermolysis of formate at temperatures below 120 °C - H2 generation by thermolysis of glycolate in caustic solutions - O2 consumption by radiolysis and thermolysis of organic species

-Additionally, the proposed model conservatively excludes a number of physical phenomena that are known to contribute slightly to the hydrogen composition in trapped gas bubbles:
+Additionally, the originally-proposed model conservatively excluded the following physical phenomena that are known to contribute slightly to the hydrogen composition in trapped gas bubbles.